-Based on demonstrated knowledge on wards, in operating room and in clinic as relates to quality of patient care, didactic materials comprehension and technical ability.
+Based on demonstrated knowledge on the wards, in the operating room, and in clinic as relates to quality of patient care, didactic materials comprehension, and technical ability.
 Criteria for outstanding grade: Demonstrate outstanding fund of knowledge in urological diseases, technical ability and patient care.
 Base on faculty and resident consensus.